 - Height and location of counters

-- Size and location of bathroom
+- Size and location of the restroom

 - Width of hallways